Academic Services

 The Study

-Located in the Alcuin Library, The Study offers peer coaching and online resources to consistently build skill and confidence, reduce academic stress, and maximize opportunities during and after college.
-The study offers tools for time management, study skills & strategies, efficient reading.
-College work is challenging; the Study is here to share information and strategies with students for doing their best work with the least amount of stress and the most positive outcomes.
+Located in Alcuin Library, The Study shares resources and offers peer academic coaching to meet the higher expectations of college learning.
+Engaging with The Study provides all students opportunity to build skill and confidence, reduce academic stress, and maximize opportunities during and after college.
+Developing strategies for time management, effective studying, and efficient reading elevates students’ academic skills and prepares them for future professional experiences.
+College work is challenging; working with the Study is recommended so you can do your best work with the least amount of stress and the most positive outcomes.
 Access online resources or learn more at https://www.csbsju.edu/the-study.

 The Writing Center